skratchdot/react-bootstrap-daterangepicker/README.md

 1) Install the module with: `npm install --save react-bootstrap-daterangepicker`

+2) Install the needed peer dependencies: `npm install --save react react-dom jquery create-react-class prop-types`

-2) Create your module (you need to use something like browserify to build)
+3) Create your module (you need to use something like browserify to build)

 ```javascript
 var React = require('react');